Apply for university

 Most courses have a January deadline, but some may be earlier.

 If you're applying through your school or college, they may give you an earlier deadline.
-This is to give them time to write your reference and send off your application.
+This gives them time to write your reference and send your application.

-If you apply after the deadline, you may be entered into Clearing.
+If you apply after 30 June, your application will be entered into Clearing.

 Tracking your application

-You can track your UCAS application by signing in to the UCAS website using your Personal ID.
+You can track your UCAS application by signing in to your UCAS Hub with your Personal ID and password.

 - find out if universities have made a decision